EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

  |---|---|---|---|---|
  |appointments|$6,000|95.0%|Team|None|

- It’s important to protect operability incentives for product teams who are only on-call during working hours.
+ It's important to protect operability incentives for product teams who are only on-call during working hours.
 If your organisation has Ops Run It for foundational systems, ensure that digital services cannot be covered out of hours by that operating model.

 ## Select domain out of hours schedule for medium availability targets